folio-org/docs/content/en/docs/ERM/eHoldings/_index.md

 1. [Find the package](#searching-for-providers-packages-and-titles) from which you want to remove an agreement and select it.
 2. In the **Package record** window, in the **Agreements** section, click the **trash can icon** next to the agreement you want to remove.
 3. In the **Unassign an agreement from this record** dialog, click **Unassign**.
-A confirmation message appears and the agreement is removed from the package record, but not deleted from the Agreements app.
+A confirmation message appears and the agreement line is removed from the package record, but not deleted from the Agreements app.

 ##### Usage & analysis